xnau/pardibee/readme.txt

 == Upgrade Notice ==

-= 1.7 =
+= 1.7.0.2 =
-Version 1.7 is a major release with several large-scale changes to the core code.
+Version 1.7.0.2 is a minor bugfix release for all users

-NOTE: This update requires minimum PHP version 5.3

 == Using the Plugin ==